UPPER SCIOTO VALLEY SCHOOLS

 The State of Ohio addresses the issue of school attendance in ORC 3321.04.
 In brief, the policy is as follows: Absences from school for any reason other than those listed below and recommended by the State Department of Education are not acceptable and will carry disadvantages to the student.
 Those reasons are:

 The Board considers the following factors to be reasonable excuses for time missed at school:

 A. personal illness (a written physician’s statement verifying the illness may be required)

 B. illness in the family necessitating the presence of the child

 D. death in the family

-G. out-of-state travel (up to a maximum of four (4) days per twenty-four (24) hours per school year that the student’s school is open for instruction school year) to participate in a District-approved enrichment or extracurricular activity.
+G. out-of-state travel (up to a maximum of four (4) days or twenty-four (24) hours per school year that the student’s school is open for instruction during the school year) to participate in a District-approved enrichment or extracurricular activity.

 H. such good cause as may be acceptable to the Superintendent

 I. medically necessary leave for a pregnant student in accordance with Policy 5751